AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Need to send Google access token
 - ✅ Limit preview server to one instance
 - ✅ Change preview put to handle multiple files
-- File writer wrapper to hold latest of each file and pass through only changed files
+- ✅ File writer wrapper to hold latest of each file and pass through only changed files
-- File writer wrapper that writes multiple files, throttles to interval, waits for each call to complete
+- ✅ File writer wrapper that writes multiple files, throttles to interval, waits for each call to complete
-- Status message in Studio page (App bar?), updated from file writer onStatusChange
+- ✅ Status message in Studio page (App bar?), updated from file writer onStatusChange
+- Throttled writer can retry and/or flush immediately
+- Throttled writer retries files in a failed write without overwriting updates that came in during the call
-- Clear caches on client when status changes to done
+- ✅ Clear caches on client when status changes to done
 - Need to clear out old project
 - Ensure could swap out for another hosting arrangement